Conducting GIS Databank design, Needs Assessment, and Training in Mozambique

 The Niassa National Reserve, a non-profit organization located in northern Mozambique requested a GISCorps volunteer to assist them in two capacities: 1) conducting a GIS Needs Assessment of their existing GIS (remotely), and 2) training their local staff on the use of ArcGIS software for 3 weeks.
 Established in 1954, Niassa is one of the oldest Reserves in Mozambique and holds the greatest abundance and variety of wildlife in the country.

-The recruitment resulted in selecting Marci Meixler, a visiting professor at Rutgers University and two of her students: Carly Aulicky and Mike Tanis.
-In cooperation with Madyo Couto, the reserve’s representative for several months, the Rutgers team cataloged, classified and organized all of the GIS data for the reserve into a file-based data structure built to reflect the way the reserve collects and uses data.
+In cooperation with Madyo Couto, the reserve’s representative for several months, the Rutgers volunteer team cataloged, classified and organized all of the GIS data for the reserve into a file-based data structure built to reflect the way the reserve collects and uses data.
 In addition, they designed a data template for standardization and documentation of future data.

 Dave Smith, a former Rutgers graduate student was brought onto the project to handle on-site training of the reserve’s staff.
 However, a change in reserve management led to changes in priorities, and on-site training was no longer feasible.
 A number of options were discussed.
 Ultimately it was decided that, since the reserve’s use of GIS would be primarily focused on producing maps for planning and communication purposes, simplifying the map generation process would minimize the training needed to perform entry-level tasks.